 Editor's Note: The deadline for the 2019 CDH Dissertation Prize has been extended to May 4, 2020.
 The Prize recognizes outstanding doctoral work with a digital humanities component.
 Princeton alumni who defended their dissertation in 2019 are eligible.
 You can find more information about the Dissertation Prize here.

-Last year’s prize went to Philip Gleissner *18, for Through Thick and Thin: The Social Life of Journals Under Late Socialism.
+Last year’s CDH Dissertation Prize went to Philip Gleissner *18, for Through Thick and Thin: The Social Life of Journals Under Late Socialism.
 Below, Philip, now Assistant Professor in the Department of Slavic and East European Languages and Cultures at The Ohio State University, reflects on the role of digital humanities in his scholarship, as well as his involvement at CDH as a graduate student at Princeton.

 As a scholar of print periodicals under state socialism, I am particularly interested in computational approaches to bibliographical data.
 In the post-WWII Soviet Union, there were more than a dozen monthly magazines orchestrating the literary scene.
 In my research, I am interested not only in the question of what texts were published in these years, but also how their publication was organized.
 If a literary field is managed largely by the editorial bureaucracies of print periodicals, how does this shape the production of literature as such?